How to defeat Red Mite in your Chicken House

 - A Red Mite is about 0.7mm long with an oval body and is normally yellowish-brown in colour (before feasting).

-- Red Mite can live in plastic chicken houses just as readily as they can in timber houses, it's just there are less places to hide.
+- Red Mite can live in plastic chicken houses just as readily as they can in timber houses, it's just there are fewer places to hide.

 Are you ready for them?